dustinhayes/JS-Unplugged/README.md

 obj1 === obj2 // > true
 ```

 There are interesting ramification of this behavior.
-For instance, since `obj2` references the same object in memory, if we alter `obj2`, `obj1` with receive the same alterations.
+For instance, since `obj2` references the same object in memory, if we alter `obj2`, `obj1` will receive the same alterations.

 ```javascript
 var obj1 = { x: 1 },